Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-09-oapl-the-open-agile-pattern-language.markdown

 Repository](http://c2.com/cgi-bin/wiki?PeopleProjectsAndPatterns) which also
 became the first wiki, "Ward's Wiki".

 The success of wiki as a collaborative editing method may have distracted people from the Pattern Language ideas at its core, but there are still PLoP conferences every year and popular patterns are known and used by every professional software engineer.
+Though perhaps not quite so often as googling StackOverflow ...

-The key advantage of pattern languages is the empowerment of their users to make decisions that would otherwise require trial and error or deep expertise.
+The key advantage of pattern languages over StackOverflow is the empowerment of users to make decisions that would otherwise require trial and error or deep expertise.
-Furthermore,

 * patterns can be adapted and refactored to suit specific domains without adopting the pattern language as a whole